ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/file/Package.md

 ```

 ## Absolute paths on different operating systems
-The absolute path differs from OS (Operating System ) to OS.
-For example, a Unix based OS defines the path as `/home/user/ballerina/examples` and a Windows based OS defines the path as `C:\windows\user\ballerina\examples`.
+The absolute path differs in each operating system (OS).
+For example, a Unix-based OS defines the path as `/home/user/ballerina/examples` and a Windows-based OS defines the path as `C:\windows\user\ballerina\examples`.

 ## Convert relative paths to absolute paths
 The `toAbsolutePath()` function converts a relative path to an absolute path.